The Shot in the Pavilion

 The Shot in the Pavilion (German: Der Schuß im Pavillon) is a 1925 German silent mystery film directed by Max Obal and starring Ernst Reicher, Margarete Schlegel and Helena Makowska.
 It features the popular detective character Stuart Webbs who appeared in a number of silent films.
 It was made at the Emelka Studios in Munich and released by Bavaria Film.
 The film's sets were designed by the art director Ludwig Reiber.

+Synopsis

+A very valuable pearl necklace is leant by a museum in order to be warn by a prima ballerina for a performance at the city's opera house.
+Despite the extensive security precautions she is discovered murdered and the pearls have vanished.
+The private detective Stuart Webbs is called onto the case.
+His suspicions turn to the museum director whose financial difficulties may have made him susceptible to talking part in the theft and murder.